Dev5G/Dev5G/README.md

 ## Latest Projects?

-- CrunchyLabs:
-  A Solana based dex soon to be launched.
+- CrunchyLabs: A Solana based dex soon to be launched.
 You can visit the dapp at [https://crunchylabs.app](https://crunchylabs.app)
 - Trippers NFTs: Solana based NFT collection site built using next.js/solana web3.
 You can visit the site at [https://tyson.mslsd.news/](https://tyson.mslsd.news/)
+- Sheraonsol: Solana based Token Presale site built using next.js/solana web3.
+You can visit the site at [https://www.sheraonsol.club/](https://www.sheraonsol.club/)

 ## 🔗 Connect with me?